phan/phan/README.md

 * Supports analysis of closures and return types passed to `array_map`, `array_filter`, and other internal array functions.
 * Offers extensive configuration for weakening the analysis to make it useful on large sloppy code bases
 * Can be run on many cores. (requires `pcntl`)
-* [Can run in the background (daemon mode)](https://github.com/phan/phan/wiki/Using-Phan-Daemon-Mode), to then quickly respond to requests to analyze the latest version of a file.
-  This can also act as a linter in the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
-  Parts of the language server implementation are based on [felixfbecker/php-language-server](https://github.com/felixfbecker/php-language-server).
-  While running in the background, Phan can be used from [various editors](https://github.com/phan/phan/wiki/Editor-Support).
 * Output is emitted in text, checkstyle, json, pylint, csv, or codeclimate formats.
 * Can run [user plugins on source for checks specific to your code](https://github.com/phan/phan/wiki/Writing-Plugins-for-Phan).
   [Phan includes various plugins you may wish to enable for your project](https://github.com/phan/phan/tree/master/.phan/plugins#2-general-use-plugins).